 FASHION Bacon dressed in typically tight Elizabethan attire. which rendered the wearer unable to move, so he could only stand and pose.
 The reasons behind this was to show they had enough servants to do everything for them.

-CHARACTER Mean but as just as a judge.
-A fine speaker, impetuous, ambitious.
+CHARACTER Bacon was known for his intelligence, ambition, and pragmatism.
+He was also renowned for his eloquence and rhetorical skills.
 According to Alexander Pope, Bacon was, "the wisest, brightest and meanest of mankind."
 However as Pope lived over a hundred years later, how did he know?

 SENSE OF HUMOUR Bacon was a wit.
 Here's his opinion on a lanky tall envoy from France "People of such dimensions are like four or five storey houses-the upper rooms are the most poorly furnished."
 (1)

-RELATIONSHIPS In his book On Marriage and Single Life, Bacon quipped "Wives are young men's mistresses, companions for middle age and old men's nurses."
-He waited until he was in his mid 40s before tieing the knot.
-On 10th May 1606, Bacon married one Alice Barnham (1592-1650) at St Marylebone's Chapel, a suburb to the North of London, with the reception at the Strand estate.
+RELATIONSHIPS Bacon waited until he was in his mid 40s before tying the knot.
+On May 10, 1606, Bacon married one Alice Barnham (1592-1650) at St Marylebone's Chapel, a suburb to the North of London, with the reception at the Strand estate.
 Alice was not yet 14 when they wed and her guardian was Sir John Pakington, who was a great favourite of Queen Elizabeth.
 A number of modern scholars have speculated that Bacon was gay and married for political reasons.

 "Children sweeten labours but they make misfortunes more bitter," said Bacon in Essay of Parents and Children.
 Well, Mr and Mrs Bacon produced no litter, which I guess adds further fuel to the scholars speculations.